OUR POLICIES

 When you create an account on our website, buy a product or service from us, or otherwise agree to our terms and conditions, a contract is formed between you and us.

-In order to carry out our obligations under that contract we must process the information you give us.
+In order to carry out our obligations under that contract, we must process the information you give us.
 Some of this information may be personal data.

 We may use it in order to:

-· verify your identity for security purposes when you use our services
+• Verify your identity for security purposes when you use our services

-· sell products to you
+• Sell products to you

-· provide you with our services
+• Provide you with our services

-· provide you with suggestions and advice on products, services and how to obtain the most from using our website
+• Provide you with suggestions and advice on products, services, and how to obtain the most from using our website

-We process this information on the basis there is a contract between us, or that you have requested we use the information before we enter into a legal contract.
+We process this information on the basis that there is a contract between us, or that you have requested we use the information before we enter into a legal contract.

 We shall continue to process this information until the contract between us ends or is terminated by either party under the terms of the contract.

-Wherever possible, we aim to obtain your explicit consent to process this information, for example, we ask you to agree to our use of non-essential cookies when you access our website.
+Wherever possible, we aim to obtain your explicit consent to process this information.
+For example, we ask you to agree to our use of non-essential cookies when you access our website.

 We continue to process your information on this basis until you withdraw your consent, or it can be reasonably assumed that your consent no longer exists.

-You may withdraw your consent at any time by instructing us Support@mxfd.co.uk.
+You may withdraw your consent at any time by instructing us at Support@mxfd.co.uk.
 However, if you do so, you may not be able to use our website or our services further.

 We aim to obtain and keep your consent to process your information.
 However, while we take your consent into account in decisions about whether or not to process your personal data, the withdrawal of your consent does not necessarily prevent us from continuing to process it.
 The law may allow us to continue to process your personal data, provided that there is another basis on which we may do so.
+For example, we may have a legal obligation to do so.

-10. Information we process for the purposes of legitimate interests
+10. Information We Process for the Purposes of Legitimate Interests

-· whether the same objective could be achieved through other means
+• Whether the same objective could be achieved through other means

-· whether processing (or not processing) might cause you harm
+• Whether processing (or not processing) might cause you harm

-· whether you would expect us to process your data, and whether you would, in the round, consider it reasonable to do so
+• Whether you would expect us to process your data, and whether you would, in the round, consider it reasonable to do so

 For example, we may process your data on this basis for the purposes of:

-· improving our services
+• Improving our services

-· responding to unsolicited communication from you to which we believe you would expect a response
+• Responding to unsolicited communication from you to which we believe you would expect a response

-· preventing fraudulent use of our services
+• Preventing fraudulent use of our services

-· exercising our legal rights, including to detect and prevent fraud and to protect our intellectual property
+• Exercising our legal rights, including to detect and prevent fraud and to protect our intellectual property

-· insuring against or obtaining professional advice that is required to manage [organisational or business] risk
+• Insuring against or obtaining professional advice that is required to manage organisational or business risk

-· protecting your interests where we believe we have a duty to do so
+• Protecting your interests where we believe we have a duty to do so

 Sometimes, we must process your information in order to comply with a statutory obligation.